Essential Steps for Sheltering in Place

 - If it's unsafe for you to be outside, then it’s unsafe for your pets.

 - If you are designated to one area of your home, take your pets with you.
 If you have other pets like a bunny, bird, hamster, guinea pig, and the like, this goes for them too.
-If you must be contained in a specific area, then they are better off with you.
+If you must be in a specific area, then they are better off with you.

 - You’ll need to prepare a spot for your pets to relieve themselves while inside the house until the order has been canceled.
 If you have a cat, this is easy.
 With a dog, you may have a bit of a challenge on your hands.
-You will need plenty of plastic bags, newspapers, containers, and cleaning supplies to deal with the pet waste.
+You will need plenty of plastic bags, newspapers, containers, and cleaning supplies to deal with pet waste.

 When the Order is Canceled